IT Blog » Microsoft 365 » Which to use: Microsoft Planner or Microsoft Project?

 Microsoft Project is a sophisticated tool designed for large projects led by skilled project managers and is suited for industrial-sized applications and corporations.
 Project’s main function is to organise tasks efficiently, streamline work processes, support collaboration, and track progress so that projects run on time.

 With Microsoft Project you can gain a deep understanding of all tasks being undertaken, who’s assigned to them, plus any essential timeframes and deadlines.
-Project includes a variety of products including Project Online, Project Desktop, and Project for the web.
+Project originally included a variety of products including Project Online, Project Desktop, and Project for the web.
+However, Microsoft Project has undergone major changes that have forced organisations to move their project and portfolio management (PPM) operations to other alternatives.

-Some of the key features of Microsoft Project include:
+Some of the key features of Microsoft Project Desktop include:

 1. Dynamic project scheduling